Bodybuilding At 60

 Here is a sample workout schedule:

-would consist of two to three upper, middle, and lower body movements.
+The circuit routine would consist of two to three upper, middle, and lower body movements.
 All movements would be done consecutively without stopping, with about a 10 second rest between movements.
 Then take a 1-2 minute rest between cycles.

 Repeat the cycle at least 1-2 more times.Seniors in their sixties can enjoy productive bodybuilding activity with moderate intensity.
 For ambitious folks, it is still a great way to workout to keep some muscle and to look their best.
 Some may even want to compete in master bodybuilding contests.
 At any rate, it's not too late to do bodybuilding at 60.